Samillion/mpv-ytdlautoformat/README.md

 No files are edited or changed in any way, the script simply changes `ytdl-format` value, so whatever is in `mpv.conf` or CLI is ignored.

 # How to install
-Simply place `ytdlautoformat.lua` in the corresponding mpv scripts location of your operating system:
+Simply place `ytdlautoformat.lua` in the corresponding mpv scripts folder of your operating system:

 - Windows: `%APPDATA%\mpv\scripts\` or `C:\users\USERNAME\AppData\Roaming\mpv\scripts\`
 - Linux: `~/.config/mpv/scripts/` or `/home/USERNAME/.config/mpv/scripts/`